 Nuclear export inhibitors.
 Selinexor (Xpovio) is a targeted therapy that is given in combination with dexamethasone.
-This combination is used to treat adults with multiple myeloma that has come back after at least 4 previous treatments.
+This combination is used to treat adults with multiple myeloma that has come back after 4 or more previous treatments.
 It may also be given in combination with bortezomib and dexamethasone to people who have received at least 1 previous treatment.

-B-cell maturation antigen (BCMA).
+B-cell maturation antigen (BCMA) targeting agent.
 Belantamab mafodotin-blmf (Blenrep) is an antibody-drug conjugate approved by the FDA to treat adults with recurrent or refractory multiple myeloma who have received at least 4 previous treatments.
-Belantomab mafodotin-blmf uses an antibody to bind to BCMA and delivers chemotherapy to the myeloma cell.
+Belantamab mafodotin-blmf uses an antibody to bind to BCMA and delivers chemotherapy to the myeloma cell.
 BCMA is a protein on the surface of myeloma cells.